 Implementation considerations

-A PortalRole file can prevent a user from unsubscribing to bookmarks on the external domain (subscription locks).
+You can use a PortalRole file to prevent users from unsubscribing to bookmarks on the external domain (subscription locks).
 Setting separate access rules for bookmarks on the external domain is currently not allowed.
-The list of bookmarks that is visible to a user on the internal domain will also be visible to the user on the external domain.
-Custom rule files do not control access to bookmarks, but to the underlying securable objects (database tables or program forms) in the Lawson system instead.
+The list of bookmarks that is visible to a user on the internal domain is also visible to the user on the external domain.
+The custom rule files are used not to control access to bookmarks, but to the underlying securable objects (database tables or program forms) in the Lawson system instead.
 Custom rule files is set up to prevent access to any securable objects used by a bookmark that should not be accessible on the external domain.
 Use the template rule files delivered with EMSS as a starting point for your implementation.

-The Internet-facing rule files described in this section provide an additional layer of security when your Lawson system is accessed from an external domain.
+The Internet-facing rule files provide an additional layer of security when your Lawson system is accessed from an external domain.
 The external security rules are applied first, followed by the internal security rules.
 This enables you to tighten application security when your Lawson system is deployed outside the firewall.

 Because custom rule files restrict access to underlying securable objects in the Lawson system, accessing some bookmarks from the external domain might result in the application terminating with one or more object is secured messages.
 Same user on the internal domain might have full access to these same bookmarks.
 There is currently no ability to define additional bookmark access rules for the external domain, so users might want to know which bookmarks they can access externally to avoid those object is secured messages.